Teradata (NYSE:TDC) Releases FY 2021 Earnings Guidance

 Teradata (NYSE:TDC) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.920-$1.960 for the period, compared to the Thomson Reuters consensus estimate of $1.580.
 The company issued revenue guidance of -.Teradata also updated its Q3 2021 guidance to $0.300-$0.340 EPS.

-A number of equities research analysts have weighed in on TDC shares.
-Royal Bank of Canada lifted their price objective on Teradata from $27.00 to $45.00 and gave the company a sector perform rating in a report on Thursday, April 22nd.
-Zacks Investment Research raised Teradata from a hold rating to a buy rating and set a $54.00 target price on the stock in a report on Wednesday.
-Summit Insights reissued a buy rating on shares of Teradata in a report on Wednesday, April 28th.
-Finally, Citigroup boosted their target price on Teradata from $53.00 to $59.00 and gave the stock a buy rating in a report on Friday, August 6th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and six have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average target price of $46.13.
+Several analysts have issued reports on TDC shares.
+Summit Insights reissued a buy rating on shares of Teradata in a research note on Wednesday, April 28th.
+Royal Bank of Canada boosted their target price on shares of Teradata from $27.00 to $45.00 and gave the company a sector perform rating in a research note on Thursday, April 22nd.
+Zacks Investment Research raised shares of Teradata from a hold rating to a buy rating and set a $54.00 target price on the stock in a research note on Wednesday, August 11th.
+Finally, Citigroup boosted their target price on shares of Teradata from $53.00 to $59.00 and gave the company a buy rating in a research note on Friday, August 6th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and six have given a buy rating to the company’s stock.
+Teradata presently has a consensus rating of Buy and a consensus price target of $46.13.

 About Teradata